Are you looking to evolve your personal brand?

 To be perceived as anything, you need a main output that is also consistent.
 It could be vlogs, podcasts, blog posts, social media updates, seminars, publicity, etc. It’s okay to jump back and forth between different output forms, but you need to publish to one platform consistently.

-For instance, consider running a podcast if your assets include having a great voice, some storytelling skills, and exciting life.
-The choice of the main output is not only to start building an audience and sticking to your surround message, although that is part of it.
+For instance, consider running a podcast if your assets include having a great voice, some storytelling skills, and an exciting life.
+The choice of the main output is not only to start building an audience and sticking to your Core Message, although that is part of it.
 Each type of output comes with a particular format.
 And it would help if you practice, practice, practice to find your unique tonality.

 Today, most individuals considered personal brands have dedicated much energy to establishing themselves long-term via a specific output format.
 Whatever main output you choose, I recommend giving it no less than two years.